KingCarnival/toku-fitd-game/Ire.md

 # Ire
 As the crew continues to perform missions they are inevitably going to pick up the attention of the various lieutenants.
-As begin to affect the goals of the enemy the more they will begin to focus efforts on
+As begin to affect the goals of these lieutenants the more they will begin to focus efforts on destroying your crew.

 ## Ire levels
 * <span class="game-term">0 Ire:</span> Smooth &amp; quiet; low exposure.